Beautiful Thing (film): Soundtrack

-A soundtrack for the film was released by MCA Records on 15 October 1996.
-The film's soundtrack primarily consists of the music from the The Mamas & the Papas and Mama Cass Elliot.
+The soundtrack to the film was released by MCA Records on 15 October 1996.
+It consists primarily of the music from the Mamas & the Papas and Cass Elliot.
 Producer Tony Garnett recalls that Channel 4 was insistent they obtain the rights for the music, which he said was cost prohibitive.
 Garnett went on to say that "the film depended on this" (obtaining the rights).
 He said the negotiations for the rights extended beyond the deadline for cancelling the film, but "at the last minute we made a deal."

 Brandon Tensley from The Atlantic, opined that the music "conjures up a sort of escapist synergy with counterculture, and optimism, from other eras," while film critic Stephen Holden says the soundtrack "plays a crucial role in setting the tone of a likable little film whose mixture of working-class realism and feel-good fantasy resurrects the spirit of 1960s movies set in swinging England."